mediaessenz/nodered-snap/README.md

 By default builds get automatically placed in the edge channel, and then promoted to the stable channel manually.

-#### Gotchas
+### Restrictions

 When installed as a Snap package, it will run in a secure container that does not have access to any external facilities that may be needed for you to use, such as:

+ - You cannot install extra nodes that require natively compiled code as the build tools are not built in.
+ - You cannot use projects mode as that requires comman line access to git and that is also not built in.
  - access to the main system storage/disk
  - `gcc` - needed to compile any binary components of nodes you want to install
  - `git` - needed if you want to use the Projects feature
  - direct access to gpio hardware
  - access to any external commands your flows want to use with the Exec node (for example).

-You can relax this by installing the snap in `--classic` mode but this is not advised.
+You may be able relax this by installing the snap in `--classic` mode but this is not advised, and Canonical have tightened the scope recently and this may no longer be possible unless in development mode.
-You do so at your own risk, etc.

 **ping**: If you want to use the ping node you must manually connect the network-observe interface.